webpchecker

 Maybe like me, the physical dimension defined how you “do” wellness.
 And while it’s an important factor, you might also be confused about what it actually means (thanks, diet culture).

 Physical wellness involves feeling vibrant, energized and thriving.
-It’s nourishing your body regularly with balanced meals, physical activity and a good night’s sleep, while reducing behaviors that challenge your health such as smoking, drug use and excessive alcohol consumption.
+It’s nourishing your body regularly with balanced meals, physical activity and a good night’s sleep.
+It’s reducing behaviors that challenge your health such as smoking, drug use and excessive alcohol consumption.
 And here’s the critical distinction: Physical wellness focuses on the functioning of your body, not how you see yourself in a mirror.

-As a “Be Body Positive” facilitator, I’ll remind you of the four universal body truths: Your body is supposed to look different, your body will change, your wellness isn’t your weight and most importantly, you are far more than a body.
+As a “Be Body Positive” facilitator, I’ll remind you of the four universal body truths: your body is supposed to look different, your body will change and your wellness isn’t your weight.
+And most importantly, you are far more than a body.

 Be kind to your mind